datacarpentry/image-processing/_episodes/08-connected-components.md

 > {: .solution}
 {: .challenge}

-You might wonder why the connected component analysis (with `sigma=2.0`, and `threshold=0.9`) finds 11 objects, whereas we would expect only 7 objects.
+You might wonder why the connected component analysis with `sigma=2.0`, and `threshold=0.9` finds 11 objects, whereas we would expect only 7 objects.
 Where are the four additional objects?
 With a bit of detective work, we can spot some small objects in the image, for example, near the left border.

 ![junk.jpg mask detail](../fig/09-junk-cca-detail.png)

 For us it is clear that these small spots are artifacts and not objects we are interested in.
 But how can we tell the computer?
 One way to calibrate the algorithm is to adjust the parameters for blurring (`sigma`) and thresholding (`t`), but you may have noticed during the above exercise that it is quite hard to find a combination that produces the right output number.
-In some cases, background noise gets picked up as an objects.
+In some cases, background noise gets picked up as an object.
 And with other parameters, some of the foreground objects get broken up or disappear completely.
-Therefore, we need other (quantitative) criteria to describe desired properties of the objects that are found.
+Therefore, we need other criteria to describe desired properties of the objects that are found.

 ## Morphometrics - Describe object features with numbers

-Morphometry is concerned with the quantitative analysis of objects and considers properties such as size and shape.
-It is also referred to as _morphometrics_.
-For the example of the images with the shapes, out intuition tells us that the objects should be of a certain size or area.
-We might use a minimum area as a criterion for when an object should be detected.
+Morphometrics is concerned with the quantitative analysis of objects and considers properties such as size and shape.
+For the example of the images with the shapes, our intuition tells us that the objects should be of a certain size or area.
+So we could use a minimum area as a criterion for when an object should be detected.
 To apply such a criterion, we need a way to calculate the area of objects found by connected components.
+Recall how we determined the root mass in the [Thresholding]({{ page.root }}/07-thresholding) by counting the pixels in the binary mask.
+But here we want to calculate the area of several objects in the labeled image.
 The skimage library provides the function `skimage.measure.regionprops` to measure the properties of labeled regions.
 It returns a list of `RegionProperties` that describe each connected region in the images.
 The properties can be accessed using the attributes of the `RegionProperties` data type.
 Here we will use the properties `"area"` and `"label"`.
 You can explore the skimage documentation to learn about other properties available.

 We can get a list of areas of the labeled objects as follows: